aragon/conditions/README.md

 $ make
 Available targets:

+- make help               Display the available targets

 - make init               Check the dependencies and prompt to install if needed
 - make clean              Clean the build artifacts

 - make test               Run unit tests, locally
 - make test-coverage      Generate an HTML coverage report under ./report

 - make sync-tests         Scaffold or sync tree files into solidity tests
 - make check-tests        Checks if solidity files are out of sync
 - make markdown-tests     Generates a markdown file with the test definitions rendered as a tree

-- make predeploy-testnet        Simulate a deployment to the testnet
+Deployment targets:

-- make predeploy-prodnet        Simulate a deployment to the production network
+- make predeploy          Simulate a factory deployment

-- make deploy-testnet        Deploy to the testnet and verify
+- make deploy             Deploy the factory and verify the source code

+- make precreate          Simulate running Create.s.sol
+- make create             Run Create.s.sol to create new condition instances

+Verification:

+- make verify-etherscan   Verify the last deployment on an Etherscan (compatible) explorer
+- make verify-blockscout  Verify the last deployment on BlockScout
-- make deploy-prodnet        Deploy to the production network and verify
+- make verify-sourcify    Verify the last deployment on Sourcify

 - make refund             Refund the remaining balance left on the deployment account
 ```

 Run `make init`: